Automixer: History

-In 1996, Dugan came out with the Model D-1, a speech-only economy model that did not offer the music system of the Model D.
+In 1996, Dugan came out with the Model D-1, a speech-only economy model that did not offer the music capabilities of the Model D.

 In 1997, John H. Roberts of Peavey Electronics was granted a patent for an automatic mixer priority circuit, enabling a hierarchy of logic weighting that allowed selected signals to push forward in the mix when they are in use, while still maintaining the useful constant unity, gain-sharing relationship first described by Dugan.
 The hierarchy enabled a host, moderator or chairperson to speak over other participants and retain control of the discussion.
 Peavey's Architectural Acoustics division used three levels of hierarchy in their 1998 "Automix 2" product, placing the first- and second-most influentially weighted sources at inputs 1 and 2, respectively.

 Dan Dugan licensed his system to Protech Audio (Indian Lake, New York) in 1997, yielding the Protech 2000 model series.

 In 2004, the first standard audio mixer incorporating an eight-channel automixer section was released by Peavey in their Sanctuary Series, and in 2006 the similar HP-W was introduced by Crest.
-Both mixers were aimed at the House of Worship market, adding functions that ease the process of audio mixing to religious organizations.
+Both mixers were aimed at the house of worship market, adding functions that ease the process of audio mixing for religious organizations.

 In 2007, Mark W. Gilbert and Gregory H. Canfield of Shure (Niles, Illinois) were granted a patent for a digital microphone automixer system that used time of arrival as its main decision-making criteria.

 In February 2011, Dugan announced an automixer card to plug in the accessory slot of a Yamaha digital mixing console such as the LS-9, M7CL or PM-5D.
 This card, the Dugan-MY16, can mix 16 channels of microphone inputs at 44.1–48 kHz or 8 channels at 88.2–96 kHz sampling rates.
 Channels to be automixed are assigned in the mixer's graphic user interface, and can then be controlled by a common web browser interface affecting only the Dugan-MY16 card, allowing remote control with an iPad, touchscreen computer or laptop over wireless network.